AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/creating-a-smart-list/smart-list-filter-operators-glossary.md

 >[!CAUTION]
 >
->When you create a smart list using a date field filter (e.g., Date of Birth, SFDC Created Date) and use the **before** or **on or before** constraints, the smart list will also include people who have no value in said date field.
+>When you create a smart list using a date field filter (e.g., Date of Birth, SFDC Created Date) and use the constraints **before**, **on or before**, or **in past before**, the smart list will also include people who have no value in said date field.

 Use the following diagram to understand the difference between the date operators.